DavidSaxon/Plasma--Sublime-Text-Theme/README.md

 ### Applying the UI Theme

-In Sublime Text's user settings and the field and value:
+In Sublime Text's user settings add the following field and value:

 ```
 "theme": "Plasma.sublime-theme"